Living in Algarve: The Ultimate Lifestyle Destination

 Whether you are entering into a rental contract or buying real estate in the Algarve, applying for a Portuguese NIF number is essential for the process.
 Foreign residents and investors must have a NIF number as it is the Portuguese tax number required for any transactions you complete in Portugal.

-The Portuguese tax number (NIF) is required to open a bank account in Portugal which is a recommended step in the process.
+The Portuguese tax number (NIF) is required to open a bank account in Portugal, which is a recommended step in the process.
 You can apply for the NIF number at your local tax office.
-Non-EU citizens will need a fiscal or representative to secure a NIF in Portugal
+Non-EU citizens will need a fiscal or representative to secure a NIF in Portugal.

 Having a Portuguese bank account will help you avoid transaction fees when making your purchase.
 There are a variety of Portuguese banks to consider, many of which offer mortgages for foreign buyers.